henningjp/TestRepo/README.rst

 **Build (OSX)**

 On OSX there is no calling convention to worry about, and only the 32-bit compilation is needed.
 You can force 32-bit compilation using -DFORCE_BITNESS_32=ON.
-These instructions will compile both the 32-bit library on OSX.
+These instructions will compile both the 32-bit library needed for Excel on OSX.

 .. code-block:: bash